 Getting There: Short walk to the beach from parking areas.

 Things to Do: Walking, jogging, beach volleyball, boy and girl watching, sunbathing, swimming, bodyboarding, surfing, beach fires in firepits, walk south to Swamis or north to Stonesteps Beach or Beacons Beach at low to moderate tides.
+You might also enjoy a visit to Dave's Rick Garden at 200 B street where you and the kids can paint a rock for free, and add it to the collection of other rocks painted by locals and travelers of all ages.

 Things to See: Young people at the beach, sunset over the Pacific Ocean, coastal erosion if you walk north or south along the beach at low tide, historic Encinitas